 According to preliminary plans reviewed by the Reporter, the buildings would be built over two underground garages with a total of 374 parking spaces over three levels.
 A surface street would separate the buildings, which would each have retail space in the lobby area.

 The property is owned by Center Court Partners, which purchased the 2.25 acre site from car magnate Herb Chambers in June 2017 for $14.5 million.
-Center Court has its roots in New York, but counts among its team local partners like David Raftery, a Boston-based architect and developer.
+Center Court has its roots in New York, but counts among its team local partners like David Rafferty, a Boston-based architect and developer.

 Last month, Center Court added to its Morrissey Boulevard holdings, buying the Star Market building, the next-door Beasley Media Group Boston buildings, and adjacent land for a combined $56 million.
-Both the supermarket and radio station building are under long term lease agreements, which Center Court’s David Raftery has said will be honored.
+Both the supermarket and radio station building are under long term lease agreements, which Center Court’s Rafferty has said will be honored.

 Center Court was also in talks to buy the former Boston Globe building, but that deal— worth a reported $80 million— was never consummated.
 The Globe has since been sold to a different company— Nordblom— which is advancing its own plan to renovate the old newspaper plant to house a mix of high tech businesses.

 Representatives from Center Court Partners have briefed a select number of public officials on their concept for 75 Morrissey, but have not yet formally submitted any plans to the Boston Planning and Development Agency (BPDA), the city of Boston’s planning arm that would have direct oversight over a building project of this scale.